INSIDE: A comprehensive BIG list of the best things to buy in Japan.

 You can’t take them home.

-Where to buy Kendama cup and ball toy?
+No.2: Where to buy Kendama cup and ball toy?
 (Juggling toy)

 The clothes shop Decade (6 Chome-16-5 Jingumae, Shibuya City) sells a range of Kendama cup and ball catch toy.

 You can find shops selling Japanese toys including Kendama in:

 - Harajuku’s Takeshita street, and also

 - at Meiji Shrine near Yoyogi park in their souvenir shop.

 Oriental Bazaar on Omotesando street also sells a range of Japanese toys, including Kendama juggling toys